tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/7 - Systems Software.md

 **The hierarchy of Programming Languages**
 Starting from easiest for humans to understand

-- 5th generation languages (natural language)
+- 5th generation languages (natural language or visual tools)
-- 4th generation languages (SQL, LISP)
+- 4th generation languages (SQL, Python)
 - 3rd generation languages (Java, C, C++)
 - 2nd generation languages (Assembly Code)
 - 1st generation languages (binary machine code)

+**Complilers**

+- Compilers are for high level languages what assemblers are for low level languages.
+- Compilers bridge the gap between the high level language and the machine's binary code
+- Most compilers do this in a six-phase process:
+	- Lexical analysis - Exacts tokens (reserved words and variables)
+	- Syntax Analysis (parsing) - C